 Toxins, waste: Fresh juice contains micronutrients that help increase metabolism, clean and repair the digestive tract.
-Removing waste, toxins and metals can alleviate brain fog, fatigue, allergies, inflammations.
+Removing waste can alleviate brain fog, fatigue, allergies, inflammations.
 Some experience weight loss as an added bonus.

 Deficiencies: Fresh juice is packed with vitamins, enzymes, minerals, and many other nutrients.
 Specialists agree that taking a multivitamin is not nearly as good as eating fresh veggies.
 Juicing floods the body with large amounts of phytonutrients.

-Organic vegetables: Use organic as much as possible.
-They contain fewer pesticides and other harmful substances.
-Organic veggies often contain more nutrients.
+Organic vegetables: Organic produce contain fewer pesticides and often contains more nutrients.
 And it’s great to support locally grown and environmentally friendly producers.

 Juicers: Both centrifugal and slow, masticating juicers have their pros and cons.
-However, we think slow juicers are better since they will press leafy greens and soft vegetables much better.
-If you have a centrifugal juicer, an option is to juice the veggies and then use a mixer or blender to add leafy greens or berries.
-This works very well if you want to add an avocado to make a more creamy, smoothie-like drink.
+However, we use only slow juicers since they extract and preserve more nutrients.
+If you have a centrifugal juicer, an option is to juice the veggies and then use a mixer or blender to add leafy greens.
+This works well with avocado for a creamy, smoothie-like drink.